barryclark/jekyll-now/_posts/Meiqi's blog post 1.md

 author: Meiqi
 ---

-This post is the first blog of Meiqi, aim at answering [the question from Dr. Hemphill,] (https://libbyh.github.io/methods-f16/first-things-first/).
+This post is the first blog of Meiqi, aim at answering [the question from Dr. Hemphill] (https://libbyh.github.io/methods-f16/first-things-first/).

 ## 1. Which research methods do you most want to learn?